orgMINT/MINT/README.md

 ## <a name='loops'></a>Loops

-Looping in Mondo is of the form
+Looping in MINT is of the form

 ```
 number (code to execute)